zslucky/redux-fetch-middleware/README.md

 A middleware for redux that help to fetch data from rest API and simplify the request flow.
-Many times we only need to do some simple request, but we need to track the request status, This middleware will auto dispatch 3 status.
+Many times we only need to do some simple request, but we need to track the request status, This middleware will automaticly dispatch 3 status.

+Changes plesae refer to [CHANGELOG.md](./CHANGELOG.md)

 ## Installation